rbartelme/phenophasebbn/README.md

 ### Docker Container Setup

-For reproducibility and scalability, we have containerized the dependencies into an Ubuntu 18 LTS RStudio Server docker environment, which allows users to run this code without installing or troubleshooting dependencies.
+For reproducibility and scalability, we have containerized the dependencies into an Ubuntu 18 LTS RStudio Server docker environment, which allows users to run the R code without installing or troubleshooting dependencies.

+Additionally, a command-line container for CausalNex was created to streamline graph structure learning while also maintaining the same standard of reproduction as the R code.

 ---